Last updated

 Discover folk - the CRM for people-powered businesses

-As a graphic design company, managing client projects, staying on top of deadlines, and maintaining clear communication can be challenging, especially as your workload grows.
+As a graphic design agency with 20-50 team members, managing client projects, staying on top of deadlines, and maintaining clear communication across your growing team can be challenging.

-A Customer Relationship Management (CRM) system designed for graphic designers can help you streamline these tasks by organizing client communications, tracking project progress, and automating follow-ups—all in one place.
-With the right CRM, you can focus more on your creative work while keeping your business organized and efficient.
+A Customer Relationship Management (CRM) system designed for mid-sized graphic design teams can help you streamline these tasks by organizing client communications, tracking project progress, and automating follow-ups—all in one centralized platform.
+With the right CRM, your team can focus more on creative work while keeping operations organized and efficient at scale.

-In this blog post, we’ll explore the best CRM options for graphic designers like you, highlighting tools that will enhance your workflow, improve client relationships, and support the growth of your design business.
+In this blog post, we'll explore the best CRM options for graphic design agencies of your size, highlighting tools that will enhance your workflow, improve client relationships, and support the continued growth of your 20-50 person design business.

 Why you need a CRM